How to access national parks and hiking trails in Estonia by public transport

 The best way to protect the forests of Estonia is by visiting them as a tourist.
 By raising the topic on social media, as well as in your travels.
 And by asking Estonians about the issue.

-5 Replies to “How to access national parks and other nature reserves in Estonia by public transport”
+5 Replies to “How to access national parks and hiking trails in Estonia by public transport”

 1. Pingback: Walking the long hiking trail (36 km) of Karula National Park - Volcano Love